patrickfav/website-favre/content/opensource/website-favre/index.md

 npm link
 ```

-optinally update the content with
+optionally update the content with

 ```bash
 hugo-content-downloader